ACell Starts U.S. IPO Effort (Pending:ACLL)

 The firm develops and sells various wound care products for post-surgical applications.

-ACLL has experienced a drop in sales as the Covid-19 pandemic has reduced elective surgeries.
+ACLL has experienced a drop in sales as the COVID-19 pandemic has reduced elective surgeries.

 Company & Technology